koral--/blog/source/2015-03-03-weekly-virtual-machine-update-schedule-status-march-2-7.html.markdown

 The Virtual Machine update is scheduled for **Saturday, March 7, 2015**, we'll update this section with the status of the update.
-*We don't expect any downtime during the update.*
+*We don't expect any downtime during the update, but build queue times might be longer while we disconnect a set of builder machines for the update.*

+**Update**: the virtual machine update is now finished, we published a new blog post with the details of the new Xcode version naming scheme.

 ## Planned changes